This story first appeared on VICE Australia.

-Melina Roberge, a Canadian Instagram star, pled guilty yesterday to involvement in a $21-million plan to smuggle cocaine into Australia via cruise ship.
-She is currently being held at Silverwater Women’s Correctional Centre in western Sydney.
+Canadians Melina Roberge and Andre Tamine pled guilty yesterday to involvement in a $21-million plan to smuggle cocaine into Australia via cruise ship.
+Roberge is currently being held at Silverwater Women’s Correctional Centre in western Sydney.

-Roberge, 23, and her male travel companion Andre Tamine, 64, denied any involvement at first.
-In August last year, when their cruise ship 'Sea Princess' docked in Sydney, police found 95kg of cocaine in their cabins.
+Roberge, 23, and Tamine, 64, were arrested in the summer of 2016 when their cruise ship 'Sea Princess' docked in Sydney and police found 95kg of cocaine in their cabins.
 The drugs were stuffed inside suitcases and wrapped in plastic bags.

-However, they both changed their plea after another women they were traveling with, porn star Isabelle Lagace, was sentenced to seven years jail for her role in the scheme.
+Both changed their plea after another women they were traveling with, Isabelle Lagace, was sentenced to seven years jail for her role in the scheme.
 Lagace, 28, pled guilty within months of the drugs being discovered, explaining that she was trying to clear some debt and thought the trip would be “an easy job for easy money.”

 Roberge and Tamine will both remain behind bars until their hearings, on March 21 and October 26 respectively.